 During May & early June, the water is cool but not cold.
 Later in the summer, the river warms up, to roughly 20℃ (70℉).

 We want your experience to be fun and a great value.
-The Grand often has shallow spots and rafts and canoes get stuck.
-River Runners were designed for shallow water.
+The Grand often has shallow spots and large rafts and canoes get stuck.
+Turbo Tubes and Sevylor Kayaks were designed for shallow water.